quarrying/quarrying-paper-notes/references/object_analysis_face/Face Detection.md

 ## Faceness-Net
 ---
+> Yang et al. extracte the features of hair, eyes, nose, mouth and neck regions with five separate CNNs, combine the result of five CNNs and use the position information to improve face detection result.
+Due to it’s complex structure, this approach is time costly in practice.

 - [2015 ICCV] From Facial Parts Responses to Face Detection_ A Deep Learning Approach

 ## DP2MFD
 ---